gcalpo/cursor-chat-monitor/README.md

 # Use custom configuration
 python3 cursor_chat_monitor.py --config=my_config.json --debug

+# Debug mode is automatically enabled when running from source
+# Use --no-debug to disable if needed
+python3 cursor_chat_monitor.py --no-debug
 ```

 **💡 For Windows Users:** If you don't have Python installed, the [Windows Guide](docs/platforms/windows.md) includes comprehensive Python 3 installation instructions with troubleshooting steps.